orangedaisy/bshowco/what-i-do.md

 navbar: false
 ---

-I currently work full-time as a Senior UX/UI Designer for [ICF](https://www.icf.com/).
+I currently work full-time as a Senior UX Designer / Developer on the Testing and Optimization team for [Dun & Bradstreet](https://www.dnb.com/).
 More to come as I explore this new role!